tdt/docs/app/controllers/docs/4.0/blueprints.md

 We currently work with bi-annual development cycles that provides releases on the 5th of december and june.

-Our versions are created of a major release number and a minor number which represents certain patches to be applied.
-If these numbers aren't sufficient sub-minor numbers will be used.
+Our versions are created following the [semantic versioning 2.0.0](http://semver.org/) specification.
 Our code base has a set of core developers, but as it is an open source project anyone can contribute in the form of pull-requests.
 Feature request, bugs, issues, questions and so on can be added to the corresponding repo using the github issue tracker.